What are unique opportunities for graduate students in SciRes?

 - Participants are provided with innovative training, including a graduate seminar on Science Communication led by professors Bob Duke and Jay Banner.

 - Teacher-graduate student teams develop innovative teaching strategies; participants have published on their novel results.
+Check this one out

 What graduate students are saying about their SciRes experience